artisan-roaster-scope/artisan/_docs/12-alarms.md

 ### Alarms from Profiles and Background Roasts

-If you want to load Alarms from a profile (.alog file) you can do so.
-As of 1.4, if you have alarms from a background roast that you want to use you can check the box for Load from Background.
+If you want to load Alarms from a profile (.alog file) check Load from Profile, or if you want alarms from a background roast, check the box for Load from Background.
 Alarms are also saved when you save your settings.

 ![alarm trigger](/assets/images/gsg/alarms in 14.png)

+### Create Alarms from a Profile

+If you have a previous roast loaded that contains some (custom) events, you open its event table (menu Roast >> Properties; 3rd tab Events) you can turn the list of events listed there into alarms by clicking "Create Alarms".

+The "Create Alarms" action takes all SELECTED events listed in the table.
+If NO events are  selected it takes all of them and turns each of them into an alarm rule.
+Make sure you check what is selected on on your screen.
+Note that you can use the standard modifier keys on your operating system to achieve multi-selections (e.g. the command/apple key on Mac OS X) and further note that other tables within Artisan behave in a similar way.

 ### Alarms To Trigger PopUPs